github/gh-ost/doc/command-line-flags.md

 ### attempt-instant-ddl

-MySQL 8.0 support "instant DDL" for some operations.
-If an alter statement can be completed with instant DDL, only a metadata change is required internally, so MySQL will return _instantly_ (only requiring a metadata lock to complete).
+MySQL 8.0 supports "instant DDL" for some operations.
+If an alter statement can be completed with instant DDL, only a metadata change is required internally.
 Instant operations include:

 - Adding a column
 - Dropping a column